 During the US trademark registration process, the Trademark Office may send you what is called an “office action.”
 Basically, a trademark office action is a letter from the trademark examining attorney informing you about the status of your trademark application.
 In general, you must properly prepare and file the trademark office action response within six months of it being issued.
-If you do not file the trademark office action response by the deadline, your trademark application will go abandoned and you will be forced to start the application process all over again.
+If you don’t file the trademark office action response by the deadline, your trademark application will go abandoned and you’ll be forced to start the application process all over again.

 Most of the time, a trademark office action raises relatively minor procedural or technical issues that need to be resolved before the trademark examining attorney will approve your application.
 For instance, the office action may require you to slightly amend the identification of products and services listed in your application, insert a disclaimer, or submit a better quality drawing of your trademark.
 These kinds of issues can often be handled with a telephone call or informal email to the trademark examining attorney in charge of reviewing your application.

 A trademark office action response may be filed online using the forms provided through the Trademark Electronic Application System (TEAS).
-It is crucial that you use the correct form and that you fully address each issue raised by the trademark examining attorney in the office action.
+It’s crucial that you use the correct form and that you fully address each issue raised by the trademark examining attorney in the office action.
 If your response fails to do so, the trademark examining attorney may declare your application abandoned.
-As such, it is often best to hire an experienced and knowledgeable trademark attorney to assist you in preparing and filing the trademark office action response so that you know for sure that it satisfies all outstanding requirements.
+As such, it’s often best to hire an experienced and knowledgeable trademark attorney to assist you in preparing and filing the trademark office action response so that you know for sure that it satisfies all outstanding requirements.

 May I Help With Your Trademark Office Action Response?

-If you have received a trademark office action, I would be glad to carefully review it free-of-charge.
-I will then advise you of all your options and their associated benefits, risks, and costs.
+If you’ve received a trademark office action, I would be glad to carefully review it free-of-charge.
+I’ll then advise you of all your options and their associated benefits, risks, and costs.
 If you choose to move forward with the office action response after our consultation, I will promptly prepare and submit one that fully addresses all of the issues raised in the office action.